jonathanyeh0723/OpenVINO_People_Counter_App/WRITEUP.md

 For example, we can customize an alarm or notification once the counter detects above a certain number of people on video, or people are on camera longer than a certain length of time.

 ## Assess Effects on End User Needs

+To deploy people counter app to the edge, we must consider end user requirement with great attention.
+These factors are lighting, model accuracy, camera focal length/image size, and so forth.
+Since it does exist some trade-off between performance and cost, the best fit is depended on given scenario.

+For instance, when

+- Lighting and Focal Length of the camera depends on the system installed.

+- One thing to notice is that, the camera's angle plays an important role that has affects on both the lighting as well as model accuracy.

+- The camera image size should be compatible with the model for proper detection.
+The model accuracy is calculated using the confusion matrix which gives the details about the occurance of false postivites and negatives which degrades the accuracy of the model.